-or might, perhaps, have been the beautiful Princess Ouardi herself transformed into the likeness of a dove -flew out of one of the palm-trees which grow on the edge of the bank, and perched at a little distance from We none of us moved, and the turtle-dove, after pausing for a moment, ran towards me and nestled under the full sleeve of my benisch.
-It stayed there till the story and the songs were ended, and when I was obliged to arise, in order to make my compliments to the departing guests, the dove flew into the palm-tree again, and went to roost among the branches, where several others were already perched with their heads under their wings.
+transformed into the likeness of a dovec-flew out of one of the palm-trees which grow on the edge of the bank, and perched at a little distance from us.
+We none of us moved, and the turtle-dove, after pausing for a moment, can towards me and nestled under the full sleeve of my benish. stayed there till the story and the songs were ended, and when I was obliged to arise, in order to make my compliments to the departing guests, the dove flew into the palmtree again, and went to roost among the branches, where several others were already perched with their heads under their wings.
 Thereupon I made a vow never to shoot another turtle-dove, however much pie or pilau might need them, and I fairly kept my vow.
 Luckily turtle-doves are not so good as pigeons, so it was no great loss.
 Although not to be compared to the Roman bird, the Egyptian pigeon is very good eating when he is tender and well dressed.

-As I am on the subject of birds I will relate a fact in natural history which I was fortunate enough to witness, and which, although it is mentioned so long ago as the times of Herodotus, has not, I believe, been often observed since; indeed I have never met with any traveller who has himself seen such an occurrence.
+As I am on the subject of birds, I will relate a fact in natural history which I was fortunate enough to witness, and which, although it is mentioned so long ago as the times of Herodotus, has not, I believe, been often observed since; indeed, I have never met with any traveller who has himself seen such an occurrence.